Jagadeeswar-reddy-c/CODECLAUSE/README.md

   - `Python`: Developed a strong foundation in Python programming, including understanding core concepts and applying them in various projects.
   - `Flask`: Learned to build web applications using the Flask framework, understanding its architecture and how to create RESTful APIs.
+  - `Tkinter`: Tkinter is Python's standard GUI library, offering a fast and straightforward method to develop desktop applications.
   - `MySQL`: Acquired skills in MySQL for database management, including writing complex queries, designing database schemas, and managing data efficiently.
   - `HTML`: Gained proficiency in HTML for structuring web content, creating well-organized and semantically correct web pages.
   - `CSS`: Learned to style web pages using CSS, enhancing the visual appeal and user experience of web applications.